GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 ## Shapes ##

-Minimalism is the core of the shapes design.
-Simplicity is important and helps distinguish each individual element.
+Minimalism is the core of the shapes' design.
+Simplicity is essential and helps distinguish each element.

-Reliable elements are usually represented by squares.
+Squares usually represent reliable elements.
 Their behavior is predictable and consistent.
-You could use squares for the player, static platforms, floors, walls and even lava since its behavior is consistent.
+You could use squares for the player, static platforms, floors, walls, and even lava since its surface is flat.

 Circles usually represent interactive elements such as coins, hearts, portals, or the top part of enemies since players can stomp them.